jpinsent/portfolio/resume.md

 - Attended seminars for computer and internet security
 - Audited & remediated web content to conform to WCAG 2.0 and meet AODA legislative standards
 - Developed and documented processes to optimize work efficiency

+#### Experience
+**Information Technology Student Advisory Committee**
+*University of Guelph*
+*Sep 2015 – Mar 2016*
+- Participated in a committee run by the University of Guelph’s IT department
+- Communicated directly with website operators and IT staff to advise them on their websites

+**3D Maps Photo Designer**
+*Google*
+*Oct 2011 – Nov 2012*
+- Co-assisted a University of Guelph student in converting 2D pictures to 3D images for Google Maps
+- Worked with Photoshop to produce refined images to be used for three-dimensional mapping

+**Beta Tester**
+*Prototype N – Independent Video Game Developer*
+*Jan.
+2007 – Present*
+- Worked with an independent video game developer to beta test a video game
+- Acquired skills to thoroughly test and debug software

+References available upon request.